root-project/web/manual/python/index.md

 > **Note**
 >
 > The creation and drawing of a canvas are necessary when displaying ROOT graphics in a notebook.
-If no canvas is drawn in the cell, no graphics output will be shown.
+If no canvas is drawn in the cell, no graphics output is shown.

 ## New PyROOT: Backwards-incompatible changes